ToufiqurChowdhury/NasaMarsImagesApp/ReadMe.md

 1. Component to present Image Dates as button list
 2. Image Viewer Card for on button click view operation.
 3. GetDates API to read from "dates.txt" file in "Dates" folder.
 4. GetImageContent API to get Image file information.
-Images are saved in "wwwroot" folder only once.
+Images are saved in "wwwroot" folder.

 Angular application consumes the APIs and load dates and image file from local environment.